-Though seemingly contrary to how it sounds, a "light-year" is a measure of distance, rather than time.
 A light-year is the distance light travels in a year.
-Specifically, the International Astronomical Union defines a light-year as the distance light travels in 365.25 days.
+Specifically, the International Astronomical Union defines a light-year as the distance light travels through interstellar space over 365.25 days.

-The light-year competes with the parsec, which stands for parallax-second, and is equal to 3.26 light-years.
+The light-year competes with the parsec, which stands for parallax-second, and is equal to 3.26 light-years, or nearly 19 trillion miles (31 trillion km).
 A parallax-second is the number of arcseconds (1/3600th of a degree) that a star's apparent position shifts when measuring its distance.
 British astrophysicist Arthur Eddington, a prominent scientist in the early 20th century, preferred the parsec, calling the light-year "inconvenient."
 His was a losing battle, however.

 All this depends on knowing the speed of light, and that turns out to be hard to measure because it goes so fast.
 Galileo attempted it in 1638, and he described an experiment in which one person covers a lantern while another on a tower some distance away tries to time when the light gets there.
 The experiment failed, and Galileo could only answer that however fast light was, neither human reflexes nor the clocks at the time were speedy enough to catch it.
 (He did come up with an estimate of at least 10 times the speed of sound, but that was very much a guess.)